JDGTelus/aws-cli-dev/README.md

 ```

 ### AWS credentials not working
-Ensure you've run `aws configure` inside the container, not on the host.
+Ensure you've run `aws configure` inside the container.
+Credentials are stored in the Docker volume, not on the host.

 ### Scripts not executable
 ```bash